-This creamy asparagus soup is flavorful, really bold-tasting.
-It‘s seasoned with lemon juice, thyme and garlic and instead of cream I used soft goat cheese!
-It’s a game changer – the soup is creamy but also tangy and refreshing.
+This cream of asparagus soup with goat cheese is quick, easy, and delicious.
+It’s made from 5 main ingredients + aromatics.
+It’s creamy and so flavorful.
+It‘s seasoned with lemon juice, thyme, and garlic.
+Instead of cream, I used soft goat cheese and it was a game-changer – this soup is creamy but also tangy and refreshing.

 How to trim asparagus:

 It‘s important to mention how to cut off the woody ends of the asparagus.
 The ‘snap method’ is wasteful, the asparagus can break in each section of their length – try it yourself.

 How to trim asparagus properly: cut off the woody ends where the green color starts to fade to white, so sometimes you have to cut off a lot, and sometimes almost nothing.
 You don’t have to throw them away – you can add them to your homemade broth or freeze and use them later.
 Cut off only the really woody ends, that are white / very pale green.

 STEP 3: Start cooking the soup by warming up the oil in a large pot.
 Add the onions and thyme (if you‘re using dried thyme), cook over medium-low heat for about 5 minutes, until translucent.
 Add the garlic and thyme (if you‘re using fresh leaves), cook, for about 30 seconds.
 Transfer to a plate (we will be cooking potatoes over high heat, so the onions could burn).